Anger boils over for some amid record floods in Russia's Urals | Science-Environment

 Anger boils over for some amid record floods in Russia's Urals

 "Please take note that this mass event has not been coordinated with the authorities in accordance with the procedure established by law," the prosecutor said.
-After the dam embankment in Orsk was breached, Putin ordered Emergencies Minister Alexander Kurenkov to visit the area and has held several online meetings with governors of the affected regions - including Orenburg, Kurgan and Tyumen regions.
+After the dam embankment in Orsk was breached, Putin ordered Emergencies Minister Alexander Kurenkov to visit the area and has held several online meetings with governors of the affected regions, including Orenburg, Kurgan and Tyumen.

 At least 100 Russians asked for help from President Vladimir Putin on Monday in a city struck by the worst flooding ever recorded, chanting "shame on you" at local officials who they said had done too little to help their plight.
 Russia declared an emergency in the Orenburg region near Kazakhstan after the Ural River, Europe's third longest river, swelled several metres in hours on Friday, and burst through a dam embankment in the city of Orsk.

-Orenburg regional prosecutors cautioned citizens against taking park in mass meetings.
+Orenburg's regional prosecutor cautioned citizens against taking part in mass meetings.
 "Please take note that this mass event has not been coordinated with the authorities in accordance with the procedure established by law," the prosecutor said.

-After the dam embankment in Orsk was breached, Putin ordered Emergencies Minister Alexander Kurenkov to visit the area and has held several online meetings with governors of the affected regions - including Orenburg, Kurgan and Tyumen regions.
+After the dam embankment in Orsk was breached, Putin ordered Emergencies Minister Alexander Kurenkov to visit the area and has held several online meetings with governors of the affected regions, including Orenburg, Kurgan and Tyumen.
 Some residents were angered by Kurenkov's remarks that locals had ignored an order to evacuate a week ago.
 Russian media said the evacuation only began on April 5.

-FLOODS Another part of the dam collapsed on Monday, drone footage filmed by state news agency TASS showed.
-The footage showed that swathes of the city appeared to be a vast lake with houses submerged up to their roofs.
+Another part of the dam collapsed on Monday, drone images from state news agency TASS showed.
+The video showed swathes of the city appeared to be a vast lake with houses submerged up to their roofs.
+WIDESPREAD FLOODING

-More than 10,400 homes across Russia have been flooded, with the Urals, Siberia, the Volga and central regions the worst hit, according to the ministry.
-Footage from Orsk, 1,800 km (1,100 miles) east of Moscow, showed one man wading through flood water which reached his neck.
-He held his keys in his mouth and a black cat above his head.

 Rising water was forecast in Siberia's Ishim and Tobol rivers, tributaries of the Irtysh river, which along with its parent, the Ob, forms the world's seventh longest river system.
 The mayor of Orenburg, Sergei Salmin, said the Ural River was expected to break the previous record of 9.46 metres.
 It is currently 8.93 metres.

 "Absolutely everyone who is in the flood zone needs to leave their homes," Salmin said.
 "Do not delay the evacuation!
 The situation will only get worse in the next two days."
-The governor of Kurgan, Vadim Shumkov, said the water levels were likely to be much higher than a previous record reached in 1994.
-He also declared an emergency.
+Tass said the governor of Kurgan region, Vadim Shumkov, issued a video late on Monday saying that 50 localities in his region, northeast of Orenburg, were likely to be flooded.

 "To all those who live in all settlements along the floodplain of the Tobol River - evacuate.
 Do not wait for the arrival of water.
-It will come at night and unexpectedly, arriving quickly, in the form of a large wave," Shumkov said.
-He said the central part of the city of Kurgan, a city of more than 300,000, would be flooded as would several other districts.
+It will come at night and unexpectedly, arriving quickly, in the form of a large wave," said Shumkov.
+He said the central part of the city of Kurgan, a city of more than 300,000, would be flooded along with other districts.

-It was not immediately clear why this year's floods were so bad as the snow melt is an annual event in Russia, one of the coldest countries in the world.
+It was not immediately clear why this year's floods were so bad as the snow melt is an annual event in Russia.
 Federal investigators opened a criminal case for negligence and the violation of safety rules over the construction of the embankment dam in Orsk, which prosecutors said had not been maintained properly. ($1 = 92.5580 roubles)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)